 Like easy dinners?
 You’re in luck, I do too!
-So I’ve got a ton of dinners that are easy and could become some of your family’s new favorites!
-Click one of these recipes to get all the details.
+I’ve got a ton of dinners that are easy and could become some of your family’s new favorites!

 Easy Baked Meatballs

-Easy baked meatballs are a meatball recipe with a surprise ingredient that keeps these super moist!
-Cover in homemade sauce or you favorite jarred sauce and serve with your favorite pasta for a comforting dinner.
+Easy baked meatballs are an all beef meatball recipe with a surprise ingredient that keeps these super moist!
+Cover in homemade sauce or you favorite jarred sauce and serve with pasta for a comforting dinner.

 - Prep Time: 10 minutes